PulpSpy/Confluence/2024/Satoshi.md

 * So probably either: (i) Satoshi obtained a paper copy of it and read it; or (ii) he read an uncited paper that in turn cited [2] and he copied the citation.
 In case (i), it is also interesting that An overview of the conference (1980--2023) is available and includes small (~1 page) summaries of electronic payments, followed by time-stamping.
 The latter cites [2] but nothing else in it seems tied to Satoshi's writings.

 * I checked my notes from “the long road to Bitcoin” and found I had actually puzzled over this but came to a reasonable explanation and then forgot about it until now.
 In 2008, Wikipedia for cryptography was terrible.
 If you tried to fix things, zealous editors would remove your fixes if you could not precisely cite a source that a non-crypto person could compare to your edit.
 Luckily there was (and still is) a moderately popular “Encyclopedia of Cryptography and Security.”
 At the time, in my grad school crypto group, many of us knew and used it.
 It has 800 citations today.
 The encyclopedia has an article on time-stamping, co-written by Haber [3-5] and Massias [2].
 Crucially, after explaining Merkle trees, [2] is cited as an example.
 A reasonable explanation is as follows: Satoshi learned time-stamping from somewhere.
 It was used by Surety in the NYT, discussed a lot on the crypto and cypherpunk mailing lists, maybe this article, etc. When he wrote the whitepaper, he wanted references and maybe some hints on how to write it up well.
 He found the article in the encyclopedia and the citation.
 Maybe he never obtained the original paper (which is hard to obtain).
 Or maybe he went through some effort to obtain it, but he didn’t have any particular pre-existing connection to Benelux universities.
 This is a theory that still has some gaps.
 The encyclopedia article cites 3 of the 4 papers Satoshi cites, but does not cite the CCS 97 paper from Haber and Stornetta (despite the article being co-written by Haber).
 BTW this CCS paper is great because it actually has a picture of a “blockchain” way back in 1997.
 The second mystery is that when [2] is cited in the encyclopedia article, it is cited alongside a second paper (Buldas, et al) which Satoshi does not cite.
 Google Scholar failed to show me the encyclopedia article when I queried papers citing [2] from pre-Bitcoin, which is why I missed rediscovering this a few a days ago.
 It also fails to index a PDF of [2] which, after all this, is actually online now and you can read it: https://nakamotoinstitute.org/static/docs/secure-timestamping-service.pdf It seems too clean to be a scan of the original, so it is probably a recompile from the authors.

+* "I think he's an academic, maybe a post-doc, maybe a professor who just doesn't want the attention," said Gavin Andresen in an interview at his one-man office in Amherst, Mass., last month.
+"And that's why he's proven anonymous."

+* "you need a decentralized "central" database of all the hashcash that's been minted.
+Unworkable. !@#$ spend-twice problem. :(" Peter Todd

 #### Ideology [tk]